-There are several types of free walking tours in Barcelona with most companies offering both a Gothic Quarter as well as a Gaudi/Modernism tour.
+There are several types of free walking tours in Barcelona, Spain with most companies employing local guides and offering both a Gothic Quarter as well as a Gaudi/Modernism tour.

-In Barcelona, there are many self-guided tours as well as talks at museums and historic sights that truly cost nothing.
+In Barcelona, the capital of Catalonia, there are many self-guided tours as well as talks at museums and historic sights that truly cost nothing.

 However, most people understand the term 'free tours' to be guided walks that operate on a ‘name-your-own-price’ model or what’s usually called a ‘tips-only-basis’.